 Results from the assessment of student learning are best achieved when post-assessment evaluations inform the next round of outcomes development.
-Departments should evaluate course-level SLOs and services in a three-year cycle.
+Departments should evaluate course-level SLOs and services regularly.
 Those courses impacting the most students may warrant more frequent assessment, including:

 - Gateway Courses

 - Key courses in a sequence of courses

 - General Education Courses

-- · Courses central to a program
+- Courses central to a program